techakashahead/debugging-olympics-month-1/submissions/priyanshu.md

 > i found the bug in line 23 in App.jsx ->  }, [])

 **Root cause (why it was happening — in your own words):**
-> it has no idea what to do when called
+> it was not updating the remaining count and completed count of tasks because it was not called when the tasks array was updated

 **The fix — before:**
 ```jsx